Anish2/Klout-Java-Wrapper/README.md

 Klout Java Wrapper is an interface for the Klout API.

-In order to use the API you need to first acquire an API key for the Klout website (http://developer.klout.com/member/register).
+In order to use the API you need to first acquire an API key from the Klout website (http://developer.klout.com/member/register).

 How to Install it